fishcus/KAP-manual/en/datasource/rdbms_datasource/import_gbase.en.md

 ## Import Data from GBase

 GBase is supported as data source since Kyligence Enterprise 3.3.0, including version GBase8a and higher versions.
 To load GBase tables, GBase driver jar package is needed to put in  `$KYLIN_HOME/ext`.
+Need to restart Kyligence Enterprise to take effect.
 The recommended driver is `gbase-connector-java-8.3.81.51-build-53.6-bin.jar`.

 Then please set the following configurations in `kylin.properties` or in *project configuration*: